 According to Psychology Today, resilience is defined as the psychological capacity to adapt to stressful circumstances and to bounce back from adverse events.
 Resilience is considered a process to build resources toward searching for a better future after potentially traumatic events.

-Since some industries may continue to retrench more workers in 2021, what can Singaporeans do to build resilience in the workplace?
+Since some industries may continue to retrench more workers in the future, what can Singaporeans do to build resilience in the workplace?

 Upskill to improve chances of employability

 Whether that’s data analytics, finance, or cybersecurity, MySkillsFuture offers training courses as well as other resources including e-books to help you remain competitive in the workforce.
-The cost of a SkillsFuture course can range from free/special rate to S$2,500.
+The cost of a SkillsFuture course can range from free or a special rate, to S$2,500.
 In addition, Singaporeans can claim S$500 SkillsFuture credits to offset course costs to further develop and deepen skills and enhance employability.

 Build a strong support network